-Charging Methodology better facilitating ACO(c).

-- (a) By clarifying the proposed charging method for Island generators, CMP213 better facilitates investment decisions by those proposing to develop generation in Island locations thus leading to new generation entry and better facilitating competition [ACO (a)]. - (b) The proposed treatment of the transmission investment costs associated with Island generators in the charging methodology is consistent with the treatment of onshore generation and more cost reflective than the existing methodology and thus better facilitates ACO (b). - (c) Developers are seeking to progress generation projects in order to exploit the abundant renewable resources available on Island locations.
+Charging Methodology better facilitating ACO(c). iii. .
+Island Charging (a) By clarifying the proposed charging method for Island generators, CMP213 better facilitates investment decisions by those proposing to develop generation in Island locations thus leading to new generation entry and better facilitating competition [ACO (a)]. (b) The proposed treatment of the transmission investment costs associated with Island generators in the charging methodology is consistent with the treatment of onshore generation and more cost reflective than the existing methodology and thus better facilitates ACO (b). (c) Developers are seeking to progress generation projects in order to exploit the abundant renewable resources available on Island locations.
 Clarifying the proposed treatment of these generators in the charging methodology better reflects this development in the transmission licensees' transmission businesses thus better facilitating ACO (c).

-The features of CMP213 Original and WACMs supported by ScottishPower, if implemented, help underpin wider energy policy objectives -accelerating deployment of low carbon generation, improving prospects for security of supply and ensuring costs remain affordable for consumers.
+Scotti policy gener eatures of CMP213 Original and WACMs supported by shPower, if implemented, help underpin wider energy objectives -accelerating deployment of low carbon ation, improving prospects for security of supply and ing costs remain affordable for consumers.